Skin cancer

 • has started to bleed.

-Have your skin checked by a doctor immediately if you notice any of the changes described above.
+Have your skin checked by a healthcare provider immediately if you notice any of the changes described above.

 Your GP can also perform a skin check in combination with a general health check-up.
 If you are at higher risk of skin cancer, you may need regular skin checks as advised by your doctor.